-IT expert who cleaned McGuinty office computers signed immunity deal, trial hears
+IT expert who cleaned McGuinty office computers signed 'investigative assistance agreement,' trial hears

-The IT expert hired by former Ontario premier Dalton McGuinty's chief of staff to wipe clean computer hard drives signed an immunity agreement before talking to police, a criminal trial was told.
+The IT expert hired by former Ontario premier Dalton McGuinty's chief of staff to wipe clean computer hard drives signed an "investigative assistance agreement" before talking to police, a criminal trial was told.

 Peter Faist testified in court in Toronto's Old City Hall on Friday that he signed the agreement in October 2014, as part of his co-operation with a police investigation.
+The agreement means that none of the statements he provided to police can be used against him.
+But police are allowed to continue their investigation and the agreement does not in any way prelude them from charging him.

 Mr. Faist is the spouse of Laura Miller, formerly Mr. McGuinty's deputy chief of staff.
 Ms. Miller and David Livingston, the former chief of staff, are facing criminal breach of trust and mischief charges in connection with the destruction of e-mails and other government records related to the cancellation of two gas-fired power plants.
 Each has pleaded not guilty.